 All reports are promptly investigated and appropriate disciplinary actions are taken if warranted by the investigation.
-Any person who receives a report of a Code violation or suspected violation, is required under the Company's Whistleblower Policy to inform the CEO of the report on a timely basis.
-Any Code violations and their resolutions are reported to the Chair of the Audit Committee in the case of accounting and auditing complaints/concerns, and the Chair of the Corporate Governance & Nominating Committee in all other cases, on a quarterly basis or sooner if circumstances so warrant.
-No provisions of the Code will be waived, unless there are exceptional circumstances and the waiver has been approved in advance by the CEO.
-Any waiver for officers or directors of the Company must be approved in advance by the Board and will be disclosed promptly as required by law or stock exchange policy.
+Any person who receives a report of a Code violation or suspected violation is required under the Company's Whistleblower Policy to inform the CEO of the report on a timely basis.
+Any Code violations and their resolutions are reported to the Chair of the Audit Committee in the case of accounting and auditing complaints or concerns, and the Chair of the Corporate Governance & Nominating Committee in all other cases, on a quarterly basis or sooner if circumstances so warrant.

-Each year, all directors, officers and salaried employees are asked to acknowledge that they have read and understand the Corporate Policy Manual, including the Code and the Whistleblower Policy, and undertake to abide by all of the requirements of such policies.
-In January 2016, 100% of the Company's directors, officers and salaried employees provided their acknowledgement and agreement to abide by these policies.
+Each year, all directors, officers and salaried employees are asked to acknowledge that they have read and understand the Corporate Policy Manual, including the Code and the Whistleblower Policy, and undertake to comply with all of the requirements of such policies.
+In January 2018, 100% of the Company's directors, officers and salaried employees provided their acknowledgment and agreement to abide by these policies.